mschwehl/anki-template/README.md

 # usage

-you have a field 'sentence_original' and a field 'sentence_translate' and you have to use the delimiter '|'
+you have a field 'Beispielsatz_DE' and a field 'Beispielsatz_RO' and you have to use the delimiter '|' between the sentences.
+The number of the sentences must match for proper reference

-Table will be rendered using javascript
+this fields will be rendered as a HTML-Table using javascript, as well a popup will be provided for each entry

 ![Anki-Example](/doc/image/screenshot_anki_1.png)

 # external dependeny
-used project: popper, tippy
+used js-project: popper, tippy

-min.js included, otherwise the phone have to be online
+minified versions from the js-libs are included, otherwise the phone have to be online all the time

 # status
 quick hack, more to come
+Idea: Coloring cards by gender (source: tags)

+stay tuned!